colonelwatch/colonelwatch.github.io/_posts/2020-08-13-linear_to_logarithmic.md

 $$20 \log_{10} \left( \frac{V}{V_0} \right) \text{dB}$$

 where $V / V_0$ is the fraction of the original voltage, is that equal step.
-Since this fraction is exactly equal to the fraction of the turn for linear potentiometers, we can set this equal to a turn variable $c$ between $0$ and $1$.
+This number, which can be multiplied with $V_0$ to get $V$, is typically called the "gain".
+Since gain is exactly equal to the fraction of the turn for linear potentiometers, we can set this equal to a turn variable $c$ between $0$ and $1$.
 We can then plot the perceived loudness as $20 \log_{10} c$.

 <figure>
 <img src="/images/2020-08-13/figure4.png" alt="perceived loudness of linear-taper in dB"/>